-- 1. The primary target population for this RFP are at-risk youth ages 9-17 and young adults ages 18-20 especially the following priority subpopulations: - Youth whose parents are substance abusers; - Victims of physical, sexual, or psychological abuse; - Youth experiencing academic difficulties or chronic failure in school: - Youth and families who are economically disadvantaged; - Youth and families who have experienced mental health problems; - Youth and families involved in the child welfare system; - Youth at risk for suicide: - Youth who identify as Lesbian, Bisexual, Gay, Transgender, Questioning, and In transition (LBGTQI); - Homeless and runaway youth; - Military personnel and dependents; and - Native Hawaiian youth. - 2.
-Secondary target populations for this RFP include those that directly or indirectly impact the primary target population.
+- Children, youth and families who have experienced mental health problems;

+- Youth at-risk for suicide;

+- Lesbian, Gay, Bisexual, Transgender, Questioning, and In transition individuals (LGBTQI);

+- Homeless children, youth and families;

+- Military personnel and dependents; and

+- Native Hawaiian.

+- 2. Secondary target populations for this RFP include those that directly or indirectly impact the primary target population.